domdere/cabalSkeleton.g8/src/main/g8/README.md

 Unit tests are written with [**doctest**] [doctest-github], for instructions on how to add unit tests see the **doctest** [**User Guide**] [doctest-userguide].

+Currently only files in the `src/` directory are searched for tests, it is assumed that the code in `main/` is a thin layer of code that uses modules from `src/`

 [doctest-github]: https://github.com/sol/doctest-haskell "sol/doctest-haskell on GitHub.com"
 [doctest-userguide]: https://github.com/sol/doctest-haskell/blob/master/README.markdown#usage "doctest Usage Guide"